kobejohn/PQHelper/README.md

 Command Line Usage per Game Type
 ================

-*Capture:*

-    import time
+**Capture:**

 from pqhelper import capture

 # Capture is very easy to use and relatively quick to find a solution.
     catapult = '''
                ........
                ........